10-Day Perth to Adelaide Overland Tour

-Your expert guide will meet you nice and early to talk about the exciting journey ahead over a coffee.
-Two and a half hours south of Perth we’ll make our first stop at the popular holiday town of Busselton.
-Here you will walk along the world’s second longest jetty, stretching 1.8 km into the turquoise waters of Geographe Bay.
+Your expert guide will meet you first thing and tell you about the exciting journey ahead over a coffee.
+Make the first stop at the popular holiday town of Busselton to see the world’s second-longest jetty, stretching 1.8 km into the turquoise waters of Geographe Bay.

-After lunch at a magical beach, you’ll enjoy one of the best Indigenous cultural experiences in Australia at Koomal Dreaming.
+After a picnic at a magical beach, enjoy one of the best Indigenous cultural experiences in Australia at Koomal Dreaming.
 Meet local custodian Josh and journey deep into Ngilgi Cave where you’ll be mesmerised by a live didgeridoo performance, storytelling and traditional fire-making.

-From Dunsborough, we’ll head down the coast stopping at Yallingup to check out a couple of famous surf breaks.
-On our way into Margaret River, we’ll pop into a winery for your first taste of the region.
-By late afternoon you’ll be settling into your accommodation at the Margaret River Beach Resort and that evening, enjoying a delicious meal at The Common Restaurant.
+On the way into Margaret River, pop into a winery for your first taste of the region and by late afternoon, settle into your accommodation at the Margaret River Beach Resort.
+Enjoy a delicious meal at The Common Restaurant.

 Today we travel around 350 km.

-After breakfast at a favourite local café overlooking the Indian Ocean, we’ll have some time to explore the quaint township of Margaret River and its eclectic craft and produce stores.
-The rest of the day your taste buds will be in heaven as we taste our way around the region.
-Visit cellar doors, a chocolate factory, cheese factory and boutique brewery.
-But the highlight today will be a memorable lunch at the world-renowned Vasse Felix, Margaret River’s founding wine estate.
+Enjoy breakfast overlooking the Indian Ocean at the locals favourite café and explore the quaint township of Margaret River and its various craft and produce stores.
+We’ll plan today around your favourite flavours, whether that be wine, beer, gin, olives, dairy or sweet treats.
+Taste buds will be tingling, but the highlight today will be a lunch at the world-renowned Vasse Felix, Margaret River’s founding wine estate.

-Today we travel within the Margaret River region totalling just 80 km.
+Today we travel within the Margaret River region travelling around 80 km.

 Walpole, Denmark & Albany

-After a picnic lunch of local produce, we’ll venture on towards William Bay National Park to see the paradise that is Greens Pool and Elephant Rocks.
-If the weather is warm it’s the perfect place for a dip.
 We’ll stop in at Denmark, a gorgeous town nestled on the banks of the Denmark River for a coffee, before making our way along a dreamy coastal drive towards Albany.
-Explore Torndirrup National Park and its highlights – The Gap and Natural Bridge.
-In the late afternoon, we’ll arrive in Albany and check into our self-contained apartment.
-Enjoy a meal at a local restaurant overlooking the ocean.
+If you are up for it, we can stop in at The Gap and Natural Bridge on our way into Albany.
+Check into our self-contained apartment and enjoy a meal at a local restaurant overlooking the ocean.